sammlapp/ovenbird-individual-recognition/README.md

 ## Overview

 This codebase implements a complete pipeline for **Automated Acoustic Individual Identification (AIID)** of Ovenbirds using passive acoustic monitoring (PAM) data.
 The system uses deep learning to identify individual birds from their vocalizations with 96% accuracy, enabling non-invasive tracking of 405 individuals across multiple years for ecological research.
+We provide code and documentation for the extension of our approach to other species.

 ### Key Innovation

 Rather than requiring manually labeled individual identities for training, our approach uses **recording location as pseudo-labels**.
 This allows the system to learn individual-specific vocal features from unlabeled PAM data, making large-scale individual recognition feasible for ecological studies.

+### How to use this code base

+The Python Notebook `demo.ipynb` demonstrates the use of our custom feature extractor for discriminating individual Ovenbirds by song.
+It uses a small sample dataset of 100 songs from 10 individual Ovenbirds, which is included in this repository.
+You can look through the code and outputs of the notebook or run it yourself (see "Run a demo..." below).

+The `scripts` folder contains the full set of Python and R scripts and notebooks used for the analyses in the manuscript.
+Some of these rely on large passive acoustic monitoring datasets that are not provided publicly, but are available from the authors upon reasonable request.
+Others use the publicly available annotated evaluation dataset and passive acoustic monitoring dataset to reproduce the figures and results from the manuscript.

+The `src` folder contains Python implementations of the machine learning approaches described in the manuscript.

+The `results` and `figures` folders contain tabular and visual outputs from our experiments and analyses.

+The `checkpoints` folder contains the model weights of a machine learning model (ResNet 18 CNN in Pytorch) that we trained for the task of discriminating between the songs of individual Ovenbirds.

 ## Methodology